 Our most dedicated campers tend to be the ones who start the youngest.
 Other than a Monday morning featuring a swimming lesson for the 6- to 8-year-olds, we operate our camp as one big group, rather than divided up by age, and everyone tends to get to know one another, from 6 right up through the ages.
 Our youngest are well taken care of by both by counselors and older kids, and usually become fiercely loyal to Field Camp.
 They then have a home camp for ten years, and sometimes longer.
 Their favorite down-time activity is probably searching for critters in our creek.

 Blue Ridge Swim Club

-We are lucky to own and have the historic Blue Ridge Swim Club grounds in Ivy (1275 Owensville Road) all to ourselves now as our base for camp, featuring the 103-year-old spring-fed Blue Ridge Pool listed in the National Register of Historic Places.
+We are lucky to own and have the historic Blue Ridge Swim Club grounds in Ivy (1275 Owensville Road) all to ourselves now as our base for camp, featuring the 100-plus-years-old spring-fed Blue Ridge Pool listed in the National Register of Historic Places.
 We spend many afternoons cooling off and playing in the shady and massive pool, which remains 15 degrees cooler than every other area pool throughout the summer.
 The fields are great for soccer, croquet, Elijahball, and whatever other game we just thought up.
 We sometimes escape the weather in our timber frame pavilion, and build forts and rafts from the giant bamboo field near the Pool.
 The grounds are a genuine kid nirvana.

 As part of our program beginning in the Summer of 2016, we provide a nutritious and mostly organic, kid-friendly daily lunch for all campers, prepared by Field School chef Patrick Critzer.
 Please note on the registration if your camper is a vegetarian or has any food allergies.